tc45/CrewAI-Studio/docs/AUGMENT_GUIDELINES.md

 ## Changelog Management

-- For significant changes, suggest updates to `logs/CHANGELOG.md`
+- For medium to significant changes, update to `logs/CHANGELOG.md`
 - Include date/timestamp with each entry
 - Briefly describe what was changed and why
 - Categorize changes (feature, bugfix, enhancement, etc.)